zaphB/polyp/README.md

 pip install polyp
 ```

-Executing `polyp -h` on the shell should now show the polyp quick help.
+Executing `polyp -h` on the shell should now show the polyp quick help, `polyp --ersion` should show the expected version number.

-# Usage
+# Basic usage

 To compile a .pls polyp layout script to a .gds file, run `polyp filename`, where `filename` has to be replaced with the path of the .pls file.

-*Useful options:* Passing the `-v` option (`polyp -v filename`) compiles the layout script and opens a simple viewer afterwards.
-The `-w` option keeps checkign the .pls file for updates, recompiles it in case a change in the file is detected and keeps the compiled result open in a viewer.
+Passing the `-v` option (`polyp -v filename`) compiles the layout script and opens a simple viewer afterwards.

+Passing the `-w` option keeps checkign the .pls file for updates, recompiles it in case a change in the file is detected and keeps the compiled result open in a viewer.

 If the `-p` option is passed to polyp, the layout script is compiled to .pdf instead of .gds.
+One pdf file is created for each gdsII symbol.

 # Examples

-This list of examples starts from a minimal .pls example and moves to more and more complex layout scripts step-by-step.
+This list of examples starts from a minimal .pls example and moves to more and more complex layout scripts step by step.
 A formal documentation of the polyp layout language is currently not available, feel free to contact me or open an issue in case this is needed.

 ## Minimal example